disharoy/disharoy.github.io/source/_posts/the-gwalior-project.md

 ![null](/images/01Gwalior.png)

 I started by visiting and experiencing the flavours of the historical city of Gwalior.
-In my research phase, I aimed to collect humourous and captivating stories of blue blooded warriors, cunning dacoits and legendary places.
+In my research phase, I aimed to collect humorous and captivating stories of blue blooded warriors, cunning dacoits and legendary places.
 At the end of this stage, I had created a bank of informative yet fresh and exciting anecdotes.

 ![null](/images/02Gwalior.png)